nyanpasu64/exotracker-cpp/src/DESIGN.md

 The frame/order editor is replaced with a timeline editor, and its functionality is changed significantly.

-The pattern grid structure from existing trackers is carried over (under the name of timeline rows and grid cells).
-Each timeline row has its own length which can vary between rows (like OpenMPT, unlike FamiTracker).
-Each timeline row holds one timeline cell (or grid cell) per channel.
+The pattern grid structure from existing trackers is carried over (under the name of timeline frames and grid cells).
+Each timeline frame has its own length which can vary between rows (like OpenMPT, unlike FamiTracker).
+Each timeline frame holds one timeline cell (or grid cell) per channel.
 However, unlike patterns, timeline cells do not contain events directly, but through several layers of indirection.

 A timeline cell can hold zero or more blocks, which carry a start and end time (in integer beats) and a pattern.
 These blocks have nonzero length, do not overlap in time, occur in increasing time order, and lie between 0 and the timeline cell's length (the last block's end time can take on a special value corresponding to "end of cell")[1].